adamkurth/reborn_dev/doc/source/coding.rst

 -------

 We use `pytest <http://doc.pytest.org/>`_ to test the bornagain codebase.
 It is very simple to make a new test.

-Just create a file that has a name that beginning with `test_`, and within this file write functions that begin with `test_`, and within those functions you include assert() statements.
-These functions go into the test directory.
-We then run pytest from within the test directory, and all tests will be ran.
+1) Create a file that has a name that beginning with `test_` in the bornagain/test directory
+2) Within this file, write functions with names that begin with `test_`
+3) Within those functions, include assert statements.
+4) Run pytest in the test directory, and all tests will run.

 Generation of documentation